 Angela Bazigos is the CEO of Touchstone Technologies Inc. She has 40 years of experience in the Life Sciences & Healthcare Industries.
-Experience combines Quality Assurance, Regulatory Compliance, Information Technology, Project Management, Clinical Lab Science, Microbiology, Food Safety and Turnarounds.
-Past employers / clients include Roche, Novartis, Genentech & PriceWaterhouseCoopers, Public Health Service.
+The experience combines Quality Assurance, Regulatory Compliance, Information Technology, Project Management, Clinical Lab Science, Microbiology, Food Safety, and Turnarounds.
+Past employers/clients include Roche, Novartis, Genentech & PriceWaterhouseCoopers, Public Health Service.
 Positions include:

 - Chief Compliance Officer, http://morflearning.com/angelabazigos/.

 - QA Director, Director of MIS.
 Co-authored & prototyped 21 CFR 11 guidance with FDA.